 As marijuana culture continues to grow in states such as Colorado and others that have legalized the psychoactive drug, Molloy notes that it is important to acknowledge the injustice many have faced because of cannabis use.

 “There are people that are still in jail and prison today for relatively small marijuana crimes,” Molloy says.
 “The fact that they’ve sacrificed themselves for that means that we’re able to do this.”

-A placard that sits on the churches pulpit reads: “We light this candle to celebrate our freedom to Elevation and remember those not at liberty to join us.
-We support each other on our individual spiritual journey and welcome all, as family, in love and in piece, to burn their sacrament with us today.”
+A placard that sits on the church’s pulpit reads: “We light this candle to celebrate our freedom to Elevation and remember those not at liberty to join us.
+We support each other on our individual spiritual journey and welcome all, as family, in love and in peace, to burn their sacrament with us today.”

 It’s a chance for the church to remember people who have fought the fight for cannabis acceptance.
-As Molloy says, “we stand here on the shoulders of giants.”
+As Molloy said, “we stand here on the shoulders of giants.”

 Contact CU Independent Senior News Editor Robert Tann at firstname.lastname@example.org